 To know more details about each section click here: SAT Exam Pattern

-For SAT preparation, you have 2 options one is intense study schedule which requires 10 hours per week for two months and another option is gradual study schedule where you study for a few hours a week for a duration of at least six months.
+For SAT preparation, you have 2 options one is an intense study schedule which requires 10 hours per week for two months and another option is a gradual study schedule where you study for a few hours a week for a duration of at least six months.
 Both methods are equally good and will make a huge difference in scores.
 Get detailed information about the sat preparation by clicking on the link: SAT Preparation

 College Board sets the International SAT dates and deadlines every year.
-The organization makes information available about SAT exam dates and its deadlines in the published official calendar.
+The organization makes information available about SAT exam dates and their deadlines in the published official calendar.
 The SAT exam is usually scheduled on Saturdays.
 The SAT exam is conducted every year nationally in the month of August, October, November, December, March, May, and June.
 To know upcoming dates and details of the sat exam click here: SAT Exam dates

 SAT registration online includes mainly four stages – creating a student’s profile; filling out the application form; booking the test date and test centre; paying the necessary fee.
 Make sure that the name and other details are the same as your photo identification.
 As soon as you know that you want to take the test, try to sign up the earliest.
 You can follow the steps for registration given on this link: SAT Registration

-SAT scores are typically viewable online starting 13 days after your test date and if you have attempted essay also then you will have to wait for 15 days.
+SAT scores are typically viewable online starting 13 days after your test date and if you have attempted an essay also then you will have to wait for 15 days.
 An important point to remember is that the summer test date in June takes about five-week.
 The validity of SAT Score result is for a period of 5 years.
 Click on the link for details regarding SAT score: SAT score

 Register here to get newsletters for the latest study abroad news & free counselling assistance.